rakshyak-98/Back2Basics/Linux/commands.md

 # to allow user john to run the /usr/bin/foo and /usr/bin/bar commands as root witthout a password
 john ALL=NOPASSWD: /usr/bin/foo /usr/bin/bar
+%sudo	ALL=(ALL:ALL) NOPASSWD:ALL # allow sudo command to run without password
 ```

 ## mount